 With PDT, the cancer cells absorb more of the photosensitizer over time than normal tissue.
 After this, a bright light is shone on the affected area to cause a reaction to kill the cancer cells.

-At The Christie, PDT is used as a treatment in the PDT clinic to treat BCCs.
+At The Christie in Manchester, PDT is used as a treatment in the PDT clinic to treat BCCs.
 If you have a BCC or multiple BCCs, your consultant will discuss with you whether PDT is right for you.

 Treating basal cell carcinomas with photodynamic therapy

-Basal cell carcinomas (BCC) respond very well to treatment with PDT.
+Basal cell carcinomas (BCC) respond very well to treatment with photodynamic therapy (PDT).
 If they are not too deep (around 2mm), they usually have excellent cosmetic results.

 More than one BCC can be treated simultaneously in a single treatment session, and the treatment can be repeated if required.